 Tracing non-marital property can be complex; it is best to have an expert on your side.
-Contact Metro Law and Mediation at (612) 548-4453 for a free consultation to protect your property today.
+Contact Walker and Galili at (612) 548-4453 for a free consultation to protect your property today.

 Minnesota has a residency requirement of six months prior to filing for divorce.
 After six months, proceedings may be initiated.

 Establishment: Legal and physical custody of children after a divorce is included in the Order issued by the Court with the Judgment and Decree.

 Many factors are considered including: the wishes of the child, the wishes of the parents, the history and nature of care, stability of environment, mental and physical health of all involved, and the child’s cultural background.
 Custody can be sole or joint, based upon the best factors determination.

 Modification: Changes in circumstances may require modifications to existing Orders for Paternity and Parenting time.
 Perhaps one parent has taken a job out of state.

 The Court will need to decide what is in the best interests of the child.
 As children grow older, their wishes are given more consideration by the Court.